 - Scholastic: - Day-by-day cross-curricular projects based around exciting stories or videos.
 Each mini-lesson includes a story, a video, and an activity: https://classroommagazines.scholastic.com/support/learnathome.html

 - http://www.crickweb.co.uk/- online educational resources and games

 - https://www.bbc.co.uk/sounds - BBC have also announced that they will be running a daily educational show for key stages and year groups on iPlayer and daily podcasts on BBC Sounds

 For children in EYFS, please continue to record any learning experiences on your Tapestry account as normal.

 During this time, you may also enjoy other family activities such as card and board games, puzzles, crosswords and word searches which also have great value for children’s general development and will help keep them occupied and parents sane.

 All work can be sent into school when it reopens and teachers will review this with the children.

 Adobe Reader (Free document reader ) get.adobe.com

-Microsoft Office compatible free software: LibreOffice
+Microsoft Office compatible free software (can also be used to open Powerpoint files): LibreOffice